-Back in the day, there were two main places to receive medical care: a family doctor or a hospital emergency room.
+Back in the day, there were two main places to receive medical care: a primary care office or a hospital emergency room.
 Now, there are three: urgent care facilities have also been added into the mix.

-It is important to know you don’t always need to go to the emergency room for something that your primary care provider or urgent care could help you with.
-To help you save money, time and frustration, we’ve broken down what ailments can be treated at which location.
+It is important to know you don’t always need to go to the emergency room for something that your primary care provider or urgent care can help you with.
+To help you save both money and time, we’ve broken down what ailments can be treated at which location.

 A non-emergency situation that still needs to be taken care of can most of the time be treated by your primary care provider.
-Call them, schedule a quick appoint or start an Evisit with them.
+Call them to schedule a quick appointment or virtual visit.

-Head over to your local urgent care clinic if you need the following treated:
+Head over to your local urgent care clinic if you need same-day treatment for the following:

 - Migraine headaches